foundry-rs/book/src/forge/tests.md

 - **Level 3 (`-vvv`)**: Stack traces for failing tests are also displayed.
 - **Level 4 (`-vvvv`)**: Stack traces for all tests are displayed, and setup traces for failing tests are displayed.
 - **Level 5 (`-vvvvv`)**: Stack traces and setup traces are always displayed.

+### Watch mode

+Forge can re-run your tests when you make changes to your files using `forge test --watch`.

+By default, only changed test files are re-run.
+If you want to re-run all tests on a change, you can use `forge test --watch --run-all`.